-In Oracle Database 12c Release 1 (12.1.0.1), the database user who owns the virtual private catalogs must be granted the RECOVERY_CATALOG_OWNER role.
-This user must also be granted space privileges in the tablespace where the recovery catalog tables will reside.
-In Oracle Database 12c Release 1 (12.1.0.2), it is sufficient to grant the CREATE SESSION privilege to the database user who owns the virtual private catalogs.
+The database user who owns a virtual private catalog must be granted the CREATE SESSION privilege.
 Starting with Oracle Database 12c Release 1 (12.1.0.2), virtual private catalogs can be created only when using Oracle Database Enterprise Edition.

-If you are creating a virtual private catalog, then the base recovery catalog owner must have used the RMAN GRANT command to grant either the CATALOG or REGISTER privilege (see Example 2-71).
+If you are creating a virtual private catalog, then:

+- You must use SQLPlus to connect to the recovery catalog database as the SYS user with SYSDBA privilege. - The base recovery catalog owner must have used the RMAN GRANT command to grant either the CATALOG or REGISTER privilege (see Example 2-72).